jabranham/personal-website/_drafts/using-pandoc-export-to-word-or-pdf.md

 comments: true
 ---

-*This is the first post in a [series of posts]({% post_url using-pandoc-a-grad-student-guide %}) about using pandoc to convert between (r)markdown, latex, word, and pdf.
+*This is a post in a [series of posts]({% post_url using-pandoc-a-grad-student-guide %}) about using pandoc to convert between (r)markdown, latex, word, and pdf.
 It should stand on its own, but you may want to go though the posts sequentially.*

 In this post, I'll walk through the basics of how to use pandoc to convert from (r)markdown or latex to word (docx) or pdf files.
 The process is actually pretty simple, but can be a bit daunting at first, particularly if you haven't worked with command line tools before.